 |

-The highest peak in New Hampshire, it once held the record for highest wind speed ever recorded
+The highest mountain in New Hampshire, it once held the record for the highest wind speed ever recorded on Earth

 |